Section Five

 Practice asking variations on the questions summarized in Box 18.1 using a social communication style (tone of voice, pragmatics, body language) that conveys criticism, disbelief, or contempt.
 Then practice asking the same questions using a social communication style that conveys warmth, acceptance, and kindness.
 (And, obviously, be ready to use the latter in all your clinical interactions!)

-they have what they perceive as difficulties with their speech, language, or communication; and
+• They have what they perceive as difficulties with their speech, language, or communication.

-Imagine that you are meeting this person for the first time and know nothing about their background, experiences, or beliefs.
-Can you use the question types summarized in Box 18.1 to understand your friend’s experiences, perceptions, and requests without making any judgment at all and without introducing your own experiences with, or opinions about, aliens from Jupiter in any way?
+Imagine that you are meeting this person for the first time and know nothing about their living situation, background, experiences, or beliefs.
+Can you use the question types summarized in Box 18.1 to understand your friend’s experiences, perceptions, and requests without making any judgment at all and without conveying your own experiences with, or opinions about, aliens from Jupiter?

 Dynamic Assessment to Understand Individuals’ Abilities and Needs as Learners